• Recipe Index

 Equipment

-I have an air fryer oven similar to this one, and I’ve based the timings on this.
-Different models may take longer, so do consult your manufacturer’s manual for the timing.
-Also, if your air fryer has a basket, you may need to shake it halfway through the cooking time.
+I have an air fryer oven as opposed to one with a basket, and I've based the timings on this.
+Different models may take longer, so do consult your manufacturer's manual for the timing.
+Also, if your air fryer has a basket, you may need to turn the chicken drumsticks halfway through the cooking time.

 Ingredients